daisybio/DysRegNet_package/README.md

 - bonferroni_alpha:P-value threshold for multiple testing correction

-- normaltest: Booleano (optional) .
+- normaltest: Boolean.
 If True, Run a normality test for residuals "scipy.stats.normaltest".
 If residuals are not normal, the edge will not be considered in the analysis.

 - normaltest_alpha: p-value threshold for normaltest (if True).

 - R2_threshold: R-squared (R2) threshold from 0 to 1 (optional).
+If the fit is weaker, the edge will not be considered in the analysis.